 Is AMD or Intel a Better Motherboard?

-When it comes to which is better Intel or AMD, the answer is usually whichever fits your budget better.
+Regarding which is better, Intel or AMD, the answer is usually whichever fits your budget better.
 Intel tends to be more expensive but has more powerful higher-end processors, especially when looking to overclock.

-Note that if you are streaming, no matter the processor you choose, Nvidia graphics cards are the recommended choice, due to OBS having the option to use Nvidia’s built-in encoder.
+Note that if you are streaming, no matter the processor you choose, Nvidia graphics cards are the recommended choice due to OBS having the option to use Nvidia’s built-in encoder.

 What Does it Mean to Overclock?